tacoapp/help.tacoapp.com/_posts/2013-07-28-introduction.md

 tasks in Taco.

 Link the services you use and love by clicking the "Connectors" icon.
-On [Connectors](https://tacoapp.com/connectors), choose a service.
+On [Connectors][], choose a service.
 You'll either be prompted to approve Taco's access (for services which support OAuth) or be prompted for access information (such as an API key).

 When a connector is authorized, Taco will display a message like this and will immediately try to obtain related tasks: